Athirani/04June/README.md

-# day21May
+# day 04 June
-This is sa sampling for Github example.
+This is a sampling for Github example.
 Follow this procedure.